This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Store in an airtight glass jar in the coldest part of your refrigerator.
-Alternatively, you can freeze in ice cube trays and transfer to a freezer bag once frozen.
+- Transfer to an airtight glass jar and store in an airtight glass jar on the coldest bottom shelf of your fridge for maximum freshness.
+Alternatively freeze in tablespoon-sized portions in an ice cube tray and transfer to a freezer bag — keeps for up to 3 months.

 Great recipe.